Custom template

 }

-You can display the contents of name
+template, you can display the contents of the name

-like this:
+variable like this:

 public function layout(): array